Percona-QA/gaai/README.md

-# GAAI - AI Database Performance Tuning #
+# Gaai - Artificial Intelligence Database Performance Tuning #

-GAAI automatically tunes a MySQL database for highest performance as measured by tps (transactions per second) using an artificial intelligence genetic algorithm
+Gaai automatically tunes a MySQL database for highest performance as measured by tps (transactions per second) using an artificial intelligence genetic algorithm

 Setup/Prereq:
 ```